JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ## Introduction to OCaml

-(see the file [basic-ocaml.ml](basic-ocaml.ml) if you want all of the ml examples in this file extracted out)
+(see the file [basic-ocaml.ml](basic-ocaml.ml) if you want all of the ml examples in this file extracted out.
+See [basic-ocaml.md](basic-ocaml.md) for the Markdown which you can Preview in VSCode like I am doing in lecture)
 ### Installing

  * See [the Coding page](https://pl.cs.jhu.edu/fpse/coding.html) for install instructions and lots of other information.